Castlevania: Symphony of the Night: Reception

 Castlevania: Symphony of the Night received wide critical acclaim at the time of its release.
 Critics lauded the massive, free-to-explore game world with its numerous secrets to uncover, and praised the game for integrating role-playing elements without compromising the series' basic gameplay.
 Multiple critics also made mention of the ingeniously designed enemies and the story's many plot twists.
 GameSpot hailed it as "easily one of the best games ever released and a true testament to the fact that 2D gaming is not dead by any stretch of the imagination."
 Computer and Video Games commented, "This may be old-skool style, but it feels like the freshest thing of the year."
 Next Generation stated that "Symphony of the Night has classic written all over it" and called it "spectacular" for a 2D side-scrolling platformer in the age of 32- and 64-bit games.
 GamePro gave it a perfect 5.0 out of 5 in all four categories (graphics, sound, control, and fun factor), calling it "one of the best games of the year."

 Despite the popular consensus of the time that 2D had become outmoded, critics also highly praised the game's graphics for their smooth animation, impressive effects, and evocation of atmosphere.
 John Ricciardi of Electronic Gaming Monthly wrote that "everything is animated with an amazing attention to detail, and the special effects used throughout provide an atmosphere that just begs to be experienced."
 However, there were a few detractors of the use of 2D.
 Entertainment Weekly said that the visuals were dated and flat, when compared to Nightmare Creatures which featured 3D environments, while IGN commented, "The graphics are initially similar-looking to SNES and Genesis incarnations of the game, the character animation isn't particularly smooth and 3D is resigned to limited background effects and the odd special effect."
 A few criticized the voice acting, though GameSpot instead praised it.
 The music was met with almost unanimous approval, IGN describing it as "sometimes daunting, sometimes rousing and always doing what music should—enhancing the action."

 In Electronic Gaming Monthly's Editors' Choice Awards, Castlevania: Symphony of the Night was awarded "PlayStation Game of the Year" and "Side-Scrolling Game of the Year", and was a runner-up for "Best Music" (behind PaRappa the Rapper) and "Game of the Year" (behind GoldenEye 007).
 It also was named "Best Sequel" in their annual Buyer's Guide.
 It was named "Game of the Year" by PSM in its list of the top ten games of 1997.

-Castlevania: Symphony of the Night received a nomination for "Console Adventure Game of the Year" at the inaugural AIAS Interactive Achievement Awards (now known as the D.I.C.E.
-Awards).
+Castlevania: Symphony of the Night received nominations for "Console Game of the Year" and "Console Adventure Game of the Year" at the AIAS' inaugural Interactive Achievement Awards.

 The game has developed a large cult following and copies of the original PlayStation version are considered collector's items.
 It demonstrated the continued popularity of 2D games during the fifth generation of video game consoles in the 32-bit era, which saw rapid advancements in 3D gaming.